adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #178 Found a great vidoe on Web3 and full-stack that am following along on.

 #179 Three of thirty-two hours down.
 Making steady progress everyday.

+#180 Moving right along on the tutorial.
+Hoping to finish alot more tomorrow.